Is Beef Jerky Safe During Pregnancy? (Updated 2026 Guide)

 What's Safe

-• Commercial, shelf stable jerky from major brands (Jack Link's, Tillamook, Chomps, Oberto)
+• Commercially produced, shelf stable jerky from established brands (Jack Link's, Chomps, Tillamook)

-• Products labeled 'fully cooked' or processed at USDA inspected facilities
+• Products labeled 'fully cooked' or stored at room temperature (not refrigerated)

 • Lower sodium options when available (under 400mg per serving)